WebRTCventures/nba-scores-notificator/README.md

 That will be all, now you have a NBA score notification app running and you are ready to begin receiving your favorite team scores on your phone.

+### Tutorial
+Read the complete tutorial in our [Blog](https://webrtc.ventures/2018/11/get-nba-scores-phone-new-nexmo-messages-api/).